joakimbeng/unistyle/README.md

 |------|------|-------------|
 | obj | `Object|Array` | The Unistyle Object to compile to CSS |

-Returns: `Promise`, which resolves to the compiles CSS string.
+Returns: `Promise`, which resolves to the compiled CSS string.

 ## License